Lifestyle

 To see if an NHS Health Check has any value, researchers from the University of Oxford used the UK Biobank resource - a massive medical database - to analyze 48,602 participants who attended the health check with the same number who didn’t.

-After a follow up of nine years the Oxford team found those who attended, compared to those that didn’t, had lower rates of risk for the following:
+After a follow-up of nine years the Oxford team found those who attended, compared to those who didn’t, had lower rates of risk for the following:

 The researchers concluded in their paper, published in the journal BMC Medicine in January, that the NHS Health Check is effective at reducing the overall risk of long-term disease.
 But that wasn’t the only finding…